muthuishere/python-streams/README.md

    .asList())

-# You could have seen there is no lambdas involved in above code
+# You could have seen there is no lambdas involved in above code, I havent missed it , the implementation & dynamism of python does wraps it.
 # You are free to use lambdas or functions as well inside these map filter functions